 Similarly, their ears should be examined after getting their energy out to avoid any excess residue or dirt building up.

 Vallhunds may shed a large amount, considering their coat which is dense from the colder climate the dog originated from.
-The shedding can be minimized by brushing.
+The shedding can be reduced by brushing.

 Uffi, the foundation bitch, has low shedding genes, so she does not drop coat at the change of seasons, or when going in heat.
 Depending on who the father is, her offspring may inherit the low shedding coat.